 In its simplest terms, the technique involves replacing the unhealthy mitochondria in a woman who carries the disease, with the healthy mitochondria from a donor woman, during the process of IVF.

 The resulting baby would have all the genetic traits of the mother and father but would also have healthy mitochondria from a donor woman so would be free from disease.
-Kind of like replacing the batteries in a toy - the toy remains exactly the same, it just has the power to work properly.
+It could be thought of like replacing the batteries in a toy - the toy remains exactly the same, it just has the power to work properly.